dustin10/VichUploaderBundle/Resources/doc/index.md

 for generating URLs to the file.
 The file can also be configured to be removed from the file system upon removal of the entity.

-The bundle provide different ways to interact with the filesystem, you can choose your preferred one by configuration.
-Basically you can choose to work with with local filesystem or integrate guafrette to have nice abstraction over filesystem (for more info see [FileSystemStorage VS GaufretteStorage](#filesystemstorage-vs-gaufrettestorage)).
+The bundle provides different ways to interact with the filesystem; you can choose your preferred one by configuration.
+Basically, you can choose to work with the local filesystem or integrate gaufrette to have nice abstraction over the filesystem (for more info see [FileSystemStorage VS GaufretteStorage](#filesystemstorage-vs-gaufrettestorage)).

 You can also implement your own StorageInterface if you need to.